cytomining/CytoTable/docs/source/overview.md

 __Comma-separated values (.csv)__:

-CSV files stored on cloud services are read directly from the cloud service.
+CytoTable reads cloud-based CSV files directly.

 __SQLite Databases (.sqlite)__:

-SQLite databases stored on cloud services are downloaded locally before other CytoTable work is performed.
+CytoTable downloads cloud-based SQLite databases locally before other CytoTable processing.
-This is done to account for differences in how [SQLite's virtual file system (VFS)](https://www.sqlite.org/vfs.html) operates in context with cloud service object storage.
+This is necessary to account for differences in how [SQLite's virtual file system (VFS)](https://www.sqlite.org/vfs.html) operates in context with cloud service object storage.

-Large SQLite files stored in the cloud may benefit from explicit local cache specification through a special keyword argument (`**kwarg`) passed through CytoTable to [`cloudpathlib`: `local_cache_dir`](https://cloudpathlib.drivendata.org/~latest/caching/#keeping-the-cache-around).
+Note: Large SQLite files stored in the cloud may benefit from explicit local cache specification through a special keyword argument (`**kwarg`) passed through CytoTable to `cloudpathlib` called `local_cache_dir`.
+See [the cloudpathlib documentation on caching](https://cloudpathlib.drivendata.org/~latest/caching/#keeping-the-cache-around).
 This argument helps ensure constraints surrounding temporary local file storage locations do not impede the ability to download or work with the data (for example, file size limitations and periodic deletions outside of CytoTable might be encountered within default OS temporary file storage locations).

 ```{eval-rst}